Deezb/PyGen/README.md

 # PyGen
 ## Automatically generate unit testing data sets for Python 3.5.2
 #### this is version 0.0.2, This version creates Unit Test modules from selected source files.
+## What it can do?
-#### It works with functions, conditionals and assignments over rational domains.
+#### It works with functions, conditionals, while loops and assignments over rational domains.
 #### this version works with simple parameters, but does work with loops, lists, dicts, sets, tuples or comprehensions.
 #### This code is part of a final yr college project to investigate the automatic generation of unit test data sets for Python.
+## Where can I get it?
 To install the running environment requires installing the ECLiPSe Costraint Logic Program and other requirements, full instructions can be found in these [Installation Instructions](https://docs.google.com/document/d/1gPboXoGlH9d6aEAXDhE3QyvrDMruXUCoyoJ3Rbfh4Wc/edit?usp=sharing)
+# How do I run PyGen?

-###When the module pyGen.py is run it requests a filename to analyse using the easygui open file dialogue.
+### When the module pyGen.py is run it requests a filename to analyse using the easygui open file dialogue.
+### to run pyGen type 'python PyGen.py' at a command prompt, or 'pyg' to run the batch file
 ### The user selects a .py module to analyse.
 #### The file is parsed using the ast module.
 #### Paths through the code are identified.
+## Can I reconfigure the setup folders?
+### Running 'python pyGen.py conf' will restart the configuration set-up run.
 #### Symbolic Execution is used to produce constraints for each path, the constraints are searched for satisfiability using a constraint solver.
 #### (This version finds every path through a function and checks each one for satisfiability)
 It is proposed in future versions to check each stage moving down through the execution paths for satisfiability to reduce path explosion by pruning unsatisfiable branches, reducing time and memory wasted creating paths for impossible branches.